Lugal-PCZ/ShootPoints-Web/README.md

 ![ShootPoints-Web interface overview](https://github.com/Lugal-PCZ/readme-images/blob/main/shootpoints-web-frontend_Overview.png?raw=true)
 1. **On-The-Fly Adjustments**: Click the arrows icon in the upper left to set atmospheric corrections and prism offsets, which may vary from one shot to the next.
 2. **Utilities**: Click the gears icon in the upper right to download data or delete a surveying session.
-Also, if ShootPoints-Web is running on a Raspberry Pi, you will have options to safely shut it down.
+Also, if ShootPoints-Web is running on a Raspberry Pi, you will have options to safely shut it down or reboot it.
 3. **Output Box**: The results of your commands will be displayed here.
 4. **“Surveying” Section**: Expand this area to collect data with the total station.
 5. **“Setup” Section**: Expand this area to input values that should be set prior to beginning surveying, such as your site, total station benchmarks, and class/subclass.